-Certificate, 6 Credit Hours, 4 Month Program
+Certificate, 6 Credit Hours, 4 or 9 Month Program

 Students will gain instruction and hands-on practice in providing emergency care including life-threatening conditions, non-life threatening situations, and transporting patients to the hospital by ambulance.
 Upon completion, eligible students are qualified to take the National Registry Exam or pursue an advanced degree in Paramedic.
-Students opting to become certified in the State of South Dakota will need to register and pay for the National Registry Exam separately.